(Pending WSCUC approval)

 A.I. are some of the most sophisticated systems humans have ever designed.
 Yet, they are based on elegant and simple concepts that can be understood by anyone with a basic familiarity with computer science and the determination to learn.

-Students complete 53 emphasis-specific units in addition to General Education requirements and Bible requirements.
-Artificial Intelligence (A.I.) emphasis courses include:
+To graduate with a B.S. in Computer Science, Artificial Intelligence Emphasis, students are required to complete a total of 53 emphasis-specific units in addition to General Education requirements and Bible requirements.
+Artificial Intelligence (A.I.) emphasis courses include Natural Language Processing, Machine Learning, and Computer Vision.

 Alumni are now employed across the nation in high-visibility and high-productivity roles with some of the most well-known and innovative companies in the world, including Google, Amazon, Oracle, Tesla, Comcast, Intuit, Cloudflare, Raytheon, Nike, Windstream, Northrop Grumman, Electronic Arts, NBC Universal, and the Johns Hopkins Applied Physics Lab, among many others.
 They are also strategically placed at Christian ministries and non-profits such as the Japanese Evangelical Missionary Society, Answers in Genesis, and locally at Grace Community Church.